-At any time after the commencement of the informal resolution process, the Title IX Coordinator or other designated officials may determine that the informal resolution process is not an appropriate method for resolving the matter and may require that the matter be resolved through the formal process.
+At any time after the commencement of the informal resolution process, the Title IX Coordinator or designee may determine that the informal resolution process is not an appropriate method for resolving the matter and may require that the matter be resolved through the formal process.
 This determination is not subject to appeal.

-2. Role of the Facilitator
+Role of the Facilitator